 Rank 3: Conviction

 The believer’s faith buoys them, and the desolation of grief or sadness can’t dim their light.
 Whenever the believer expends Prayer or enters the Focused state, they also lose 1 Despair.
+This skill rank is never denied to a character due to the effects of despair.

 Rank 4: Fervor